uw-comphys/openccm/publications/2403_JOSS/paper.md

     R1: 5e-2
     R2: 2

-where **R1** and **R2** are the reaction *identifiers* for the forward and reverse reactions respectively.
+where **R1** and **R2** are the reaction *identifiers* for the forward and reverse reactions, respectively.

 # Examples of Usage

 Several examples are provided in the `OpenCCM` documentation which demonstrate the usage of both `OpenCMP` and `OpenFOAM` simulation flow information for compartmentalization.
-One example uses the geometry from [@Vasile2024] and shows how to execute the needed CFD simulation for flow information (both using `OpenCMP` and `OpenFOAM`), create/visualize the compartmental model results, and compare the predicted RTD  to the reference result directly from CFD simulation.
+One example, inside `examples/OpenCMP/pipe_with_recird_2d`, uses the geometry from [@Vasile2024] and shows how to execute the needed CFD simulation for flow information (both using `OpenCMP` and `OpenFOAM`), create/visualize the compartmental model results, and compare the predicted RTD  to the reference result directly from CFD simulation.

 For this illustrative example, the steady-state hydrodynamic flow-profile is obtained by running the `OpenCMP` simulation through the `run_OpenCMP.py` script in the folder.
 The resulting flow profile was opened in `ParaView` and the line integral convolution of the velocity field is shown below, colored by velocity magnitude.